hansb001/smarthome/README.md

 ## Flow
 ![ArchitectureDiagram](images/SH_Architecture_Diagram.png)

-1. The home consists of a lot of sensors and actuators connected to an Arduino clone
+1. The smart home consists of 13 sensors and actuators connected to an Arduino-like device.
+This device has a extra board where all the components are connected to.
-2. The smart garden, which is a NodeMCU-device with some sensors to control the garden (optional)
+2. The smart garden, which is a NodeMCU-device a sensor to control the garden (optional).
-3. Both devices are connected to a gateway, which sends and receives data, This is based on a raspberry pi
+3. Both devices are connected to a gateway, which sends and receives data.
+This gateway runs on a Raspberry Pi.
-4. The smart home is also connected to a mobile device via Bluetooth
+4. The smart home has a bluetooth module and can be connected to a mobile device.
-5. Via a MQTT server the different components communicate with each other 6  Dashboard which gives an overview of the status of the home and garden is connected to the gateway via MQTT.
-This runs on a local machine or on IBM cloud
+5. Via a MQTT server the different components communicate with each other.
-7. This dashboard can be reached by mobile devices via WIFI
+6  A Dashboard gives an overview of the status of the smart home and smart garden.
+The dashboard is connected to the gateway via MQTT.
+This dashboard runs on a local machine or on IBM cloud.
+This dashboard can be reached by mobile devices via WIFI.
-8. A camera is connected to the gateway to automatically take pictures when someone approaches
+7. A camera is connected to the gateway to automatically take pictures when someone approaches the smart home.
-9. Some of the notification are being sent to Slack
+8. Some of the notifications are being sent to Slack

 ## Included Components